-As you already know I’m a lover of Food&Travel, today we move to Italy, to learn about Langhe in 3 days.
+As you already know I’m a lover of Food&Wine, today we move to Italy, to learn about Langhe in 3 days.
 The Langhe is a hilly area in Piedmont, northern Italy, inscribed on UNESCO’s World Heritage list since 2004.
 The area apart from being famous for its vineyards from which Barolo is produced is famous for its castles.
 The green of the vineyards and the brown of the castles will make you fall in love with this area.
 If you want more information about Piedmont, read my last post “5 days in Piedmont“.

 HOW TO GET TO LANGHE